nishchay/translations/static/english/learningCenter/v2.0/request/requestHandling.md

 `Nishchay\Attributes\Controller\RequiredGet` attribute is for requiring GET parameter and `Nishchay\Attributes\Controller\RequiredPost` attribute is for requiring POST parameter.

-We can also define both of these annotations on controller class and it will be applied to all routes within controller.
+We can also declare both of these attributes on controller class and it will be applied to all routes within controller.

 ##### Only GET/POST parameter